JKWA/funx/usage-rules/ord.md

 **Use atoms (`:field`) when:**

-- Field might be nil and you want Nothing < Just semantics
+- Field might be missing or nil, and you want `Nothing < Just` semantics (`Maybe.lift_ord`)
-- You want safe, forgiving data access
+- You want safe, forgiving data access (no exceptions)
 - You don't need to enforce field existence

 **Use Lens when:**

 - Field must exist (domain invariant)
-- You want fail-fast on missing data
+- You want fail-fast on missing keys (raises `KeyError`)
-- You need nested field access
+- You need nested field access with total guarantees

 **Use Prism when:**

+- You need to work with sum types (variants)
-- You want explicit Maybe semantics
+- You want explicit partial access with Maybe semantics
 - You're composing with other Prisms
-- You need type-safe sum type matching
+- You need type-safe pattern matching on variants

 **Use functions when:**